 - 1. At the time of the act, the accused was labouring under such a defect of reason that he or she could not reason with a moderate degree of sense and composure.

 - 2. The defect of reason was caused by a “disease of the mind“.
 There is no legal definition of “disease of the mind” but in the case of R v Porter (1936), the Court specified that the accused’s mind must have been one of “disease, disorder and disturbance” and cannot be caused by mere transitory passions, a personality disorder or impulsiveness.
 The major mental illnesses falling within this defence are the psychoses, such as schizophrenia and bipolar disease.

 - 3. By reason of a disease of the mind, the accused did not know the physical nature and quality of his or her act; he or she did not know that what he or she was doing was wrong with regard to everyday standards of reasonable people.

-If there is a verdict of “not guilty by reason of mental illness“, the court may order that the person be detained in such place and in such manner as the court thinks fit until released by due process of law.
+If there is a verdict of “not guilty by reason of mental impairment“, the court may order that the person be detained in such place and in such manner as the court thinks fit until released by due process of law.
 The person may not be released until the court is satisfied on the balance of probabilities that the safety of the person or public will not be seriously endangered by the person’s release.